Avoid These 10 Most Common Estate Planning Mistakes

 Beware of documents prepared by “trust mills” or other non-lawyers.
 Beware of any document you download from the internet or purchase at the office supply store.
 Only a licensed Louisiana lawyer can give you proper counseling regarding your estate plan to ensure your wishes are carried out with minimal expense and inconvenience.
 Due to the proliferation of bad forms, courts are now quick to annul a will that fails to comply with the particular requirements of Louisiana law.
 Having successfully litigated numerous will contests, it is “penny wise and pound foolish” to entrust anyone other than a qualified Louisiana estate planning attorney to prepare your estate plan.

-In a medium or large size estate, holding significant assets "...with rights of survivorship" or "pay on death", potentially thwarts the overall plan and increases taxes.
-This should only be done where the particular circumstances have been analyzed and there is specific legal advice to do so.
-This mistake is exacerbated if the surviving spouse accidentally waives the right to disclaim these assets by exercising ownership over them prior to consulting his or her tax advisors.
-Consult with a qualified estate planning attorney about how to hold your accounts and again immediately after a death.
+In a medium or large size estate, holding significant assets "...with rights of survivorship" or "pay on death", potentially thwarts an overall plan and increases taxes.
+This should only be done when the particular circumstances have been analyzed and there is specific legal advice to do so.
+The mistake is exacerbated if the surviving spouse accidentally waives the right to disclaim these assets by exercising ownership over them prior to consulting his or her tax advisors.
+Consult with a qualified estate planning attorney about how to hold your accounts and again immediately after the death of a loved one.

-"I won't have any trouble with my husband's kids when he dies–I get along great with his kids."
-Please, don't count on it!
+"I won't have trouble with my husband's kids when he dies -- I get along with his kids."
+Please don't count on it!
 Unpleasant dynamics emerge even in the best of families.
 Successions tend to bring out undesirable character traits and unresolved issues in most people.
 Plan for the worst and then hope for the best.